dkatona/docker-kafka/readme.md

 ### Env. variables

   - ZOOKEEPER_CONNECT: Zookeeper nodes connection string, default localhost:2181
-  - TOPIC_LIST: list of the topics needed to be created at Kafka statup format: "name1 name2 name3 ..."
+  - TOPIC_LIST: list of the topics needed to be created at Kafka statup format: "name1 name2 name3 ...".
+Optionally, you can change number of partitions and replication factor (both defaults to 1) with format name:partitions:replication_factor (e.g. name1:24:2)

 ### sample with Docker compose: zookeeper, kafka